xin-huang/selscape/docs/userguide/usage.md

 cytoband: "examples/data/Human/genome/cytoBand.txt.gz"
 ```

-Edit `config/main.yaml` to adjust which tools to include in your analysis:
+Edit `config/main.yaml` to adjust which tools and datasets to include in your analysis:
 ```yaml
 # Which datasets to analyze
 datasets: